neleEC/portfolio-value-tracker/README.md

 # Portfolio Value Tracker

-A GitHub Actions–powered bot that automatically scrapes market data, computes the value of your portfolio, and commits updated time-series data to the repository.
+A GitHub Actions–powered bot that automatically scrapes market data and commits updated time-series data to the repository.

 ---